SteveDunn/Vogen/README.md

 > _If I'm using a library that uses Vogen, I'd like to easily tell if the type is just a primitive wrapper or not by the fact that it implements an interface, such as `IValidated<T>`_

-Just like primitives have no interfaces, there's no need to have interfaces on Value Objects.
-The receiver that takes a `CustomerId` knows that it's a Value Object.
+Just like primitives have no interfaces, there's no need to have interfaces on value objects.
+The receiver that takes a `CustomerId` knows that it's a value object.
 If it were instead to take an `IValidated<int>`, then it wouldn't have any more information; you'd still have to know to call `Value` to get the value.

 It might also relax type safety.
 Without the interface, we have signatures such as this: